jvansch1/ycharts-wiki/YCharts-Project-Planning-Guide.md

 1. Once you have identified all the questions you have or discussion points, you need to formulate them in a written google document.
 You should present the questions with any examples that would be helpful so that discussions can be better guided.
 2. Schedule a meeting with the product team and any technical leaders that should be involved.
 Share the document before the meeting so everyone has a chance to view it and digest it.
 3. Go through your written document and take notes on the decisions that are made in the meeting.
-4. Ensure the PRD has been updated with any changes or additions in behaviour.
+4. Ensure the PRD has been updated with any changes or additions in behavior.

 <hr>